 I live in Oshawa, Ontario with my husband and children who are members of Alderville FN.

-I previously worked for an Aboriginal Children’s Aid Society (CAS).
-That said, I am passionate about issues in child welfare as they are intimately connected to the overrepresentation of Aboriginal children in Canada’s child welfare system.
+I previously worked for an Indigenous Children’s Aid Society (CAS).
+That said, I am passionate about issues in child welfare as they are intimately connected to the overrepresentation of Indigenous children in Canada’s child welfare system.

 Did you know?